smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Tile intersection (i.e. adding data, cropping to tile boundary) is time expensive but geolevel 1 takes 210s to level 9 (to level 11 ~20x longer, estimated at: 70 minutes); to US county level will be several hours!
-  * Architecture will be as in the prototype: SQL script and tile script which will:
+  * Architecture will be as in the prototype: SQL script and a Node.js tile creation script which will:
     * Convert geoJSON/(Well known text for SQL Server) to topoJSON;
     * PNG tile dump to files (Postgres only - no raster support in SQL Server);
   * Image of US outline tiles at zoomlevel 8: